andreaswachowski/pianochords/README.md

 for an overview of options.

 ## Prerequisites
-You need LaTeX with the [piano.sty](http://www.ctan.org/tex-archive/macros/latex/contrib/piano).
+You need LaTeX with [piano.sty](http://www.ctan.org/tex-archive/macros/latex/contrib/piano) and [standalone.cls](http://www.ctan.org/tex-archive/macros/latex/contrib/standalone).
 And Ruby, of course.
 I used Ruby 1.9.3 and Ruby 2.0 during development.

 ## Development
 Start reading `bin/pianochords`, or skip directly to `lib/anki_chord_generator.rb` and descend from there.